 First-year applicants who do not meet the Regular Admission Requirements will be reviewed by an Admission Committee using a holistic review that includes the applicant’s rank in class, standardized entrance test scores, performance in specific high school courses, extracurricular activities, community service, talents and awards, leadership skills, employment and other factors that support a student’s ability to succeed at the university.
 Applicants who score below a 15 on the ACT or an 830 on the SAT are not eligible for alternate admission review.

 Alternate Admission Requirements

-Students admitted under Alternate Admission will be subject to the following requirements, in addition to the requirements for students accepted under general admission (Accepted Students Webpage):
+Students admitted under Alternate Admission will be subject to the following requirements, in addition to the requirements for students accepted under general admission (Admitted Students Webpage):